Lifeline Fund Guidelines

 Disbursement of Funds

 Patient funding will be disbursed within 4-6 weeks of receipt of the application.
-Funds will be disbursed only in the form of a check from The Bone Marrow Foundation and made payable to the individual or entity listed on the application.
+Funds will be disbursed only in the form of a check from the Bone Marrow & Cancer Foundation and made payable to the individual or entity listed on the application.

-The Bone Marrow Foundation reserves the right to deviate from these Guidelines on a case-by-case basis when special circumstances arise.
+The Bone Marrow & Cancer Foundation reserves the right to deviate from these Guidelines on a case-by-case basis when special circumstances arise.